Eric Lajeunesse: Club career

 In 2022, he played with the Whitecaps FC Academy in League1 British Columbia.
 He made his debut on May 22 against Victoria Highlanders FC.

 At the 2023 CPL-U Sports Draft, Lajeunesse was selected in the first round (6th overall) by Pacific FC.
 After attending pre-season with the club, he signed a U-Sports development contract with the club in April 2023, allowing him to maintain his university eligibility.
 He made his professional debut on April 21 in a 2023 Canadian Championship match against Cavalry FC.
 He also spent some time on loan with Pacific's League1 British Columbia affiliate Nautsa’mawt FC in 2023.
 In August 2023, he departed the club to return to university, per the terms of his U Sports contract.
 Pacific subsequently chose to retain his rights for the following season.
 In April 2024, he signed another U Sports contract with the club for the 2024 season.
 He again departed the club in August 2024 to return to university with the club retaining his rights for 2025.
 In February 2025, he re-signed with the club on another U Sports contract.
 In August 2025, he again departed the club to return to university, as per the terms of his U Sports contract, with the club retaining his rights for the 2026 season.
+In April 2026, he signed another U Sports contract for the 2026 season.